 Google Play Services is automatically updated on a regular basis, and its updates are independent of OS, OEM, or app updates.
 As a result, if any improvements or bug fixes are required, users will receive them as soon as possible.

-What happens if you disabled or uninstall the Google Play Services?
+What happens if you disable or uninstall the Google Play Services?

 If you uninstall or disable Google Play Services then you might experience the following things.